Need help? Call us 0800 032 9366

 Reading & Brain Fatigue

-9. When your brain waves give away how tiring the light is
+9. Brain waves give away how tiring the light is

 Participants read under various combinations of brightness and spectrum while their brain activity was recorded.
 Reading speed, accuracy and EEG markers of fatigue all changed with the lighting.
 Some mixes let people keep going longer before their brain showed signs of strain; others wore them out faster, even when the page looked "bright enough".